LawleyClasses/230-spring2017/README.md

 Because much of the class revolves around in-class exercises, attendance is critical.
 If you miss a class, you should check Github and/or Slack for information on the exercise, and complete it on your own time.
 If you know you'll be missing a class due to a conflict, please let me know, so I can make sure you have the materials for the exercise.

 ## Grading
-Details on project assignments will be in the Github directory for that assignment.
+Details on project assignments will be in the Github directory for that project.
 Details on exercises will be found in the weekly content folders.

 ### Project 1: Personal Page for Class (10% of final grade, due 3 Feb 2017)
-Personal page project details.

 ### Project 2: Personal Portfolio Using Frameworks (20% of final grade, due 19 March 2017)